Defensive tackle: Nose tackle

 In some 4–3 defenses, the nose tackle is one of two defensive tackles.
-Some teams, especially in the NFL, have a nose tackle in the 4–3 defense, which lines up against the opposing center and very likely the weak-side or pulling guard.
+Some teams, especially in the National Football League, have a nose tackle in the 4–3 defense, who lines up against the opposing center and very likely the weak-side or pulling guard.
 In a 4–3 defense, nose tackles are rather quick and supposed to "shoot the 'A gap' and beat the center and very likely the weak-side or pulling guard into the backfield."
 Height is not as important, and their weight is closer to 300 lb.

 The terms "nose guard" or "middle guard" were more commonly used with the five-man defensive line of the older 5–2 defense.
-Effective against most plays of the day, but with a weakness to the inside short pass, the 5–2 was phased out of the pro game in the late 1950s.
+Effective against most plays of the day, but with a weakness to the inside short pass, the 5–2 was phased out of the professional game in the late 1950s.
 In the 4–3 defense, the upright middle linebacker replaced the middle guard.
-The nose guard is also used in a 50 read defense.
-In this defense there is a nose guard, two defensive tackles, and two outside linebackers who can play on the line of scrimmage or off the line of scrimmage in a two-point stance.
-The nose guard lines up head up on the center about six to eighteen inches off the ball.
-In a reading 50 defense, the nose guard's key is to read the offensive center to the ball.
-In run away, the nose guard's job is to shed the blocker and pursue down the line of scrimmage, taking an angle of pursuit.
+The nose tackle is also used in a 50 read defense.
+In this defense there is a nose tackle, two defensive tackles, and two outside linebackers who can play on the line of scrimmage or off the line of scrimmage in a two-point stance.
+The nose tackle lines up head up on the center about six to eighteen inches off the ball.
+In a reading 50 defense, the nose tackle's key is to read the offensive center to the ball.
+In run away, the nose tackle's job is to shed the blocker and pursue down the line of scrimmage, taking an angle of pursuit.
 The primary responsibility of the nose tackle in this scheme is to absorb multiple blockers so that other players in the defensive front can attack ball carriers and rush the quarterback.